k2muse/k2muse.github.io/pages/system.md

 <p align="center">
     <img src="../images/ViconLock.png" alt="ViconLock" width="100%"/>
 </p>
 <p style="text-align: center;">Vicon Lock+ in a Vicon Vantage system (System details correct at time of publication, but may now be superseded.
-For up-to-date information, visit the [Vicon website](https://www.vicon.com/) and search for PC specification).</p>
+For up-to-date information, visit the <a href="https://www.vicon.com/"></a>Vicon website and search for PC specification).</p>

 ## Instrumented Treadmill